-The process of choosing a dog behaviourist is very important.
-As canine behaviourists are becoming increasingly common and are as yet unregulated, thus anybody can give themselves this title and begin trading.
+The process of choosing a dog behaviourist is of the utmost importance.
+As canine behaviourists are becoming increasingly common and are as yet unregulated, anybody can give themselves this title and begin trading.
 Training is a different discipline to behaviour and, although there is some overlap, ensuring you employ the services of the practitioner who is best placed to help takes some consideration.

 Insurance companies recognise this and only allow clients to reclaim behavioural fees if the behaviourist is registered with either the CFBA or APBC.

 The behaviourist should have a sound varied understanding of canine psychology and behaviour based in specific theoretical qualifications.
 For instance, an Animal Behaviour degree is not a canine specific qualification as it has little content dedicated to canine behaviour.
 Similarly, a basic distance learning diploma alone doesn’t signify a significant theoretical foundation.